seanaye/website/content/articles/first-blog-post.md

 You don't always need wireframes.
 You don't always need personas.
 You don't always need to follow a cookie cutter process.
 For those of us in the design world, this might ring a bell.

-<span style="background-color: #E0E7FF; font-weight: 600">"Hey team!
+> "Hey team!
 Please keep in mind that we are designing for Lucy.
 A 16-year-old, female with eye problems.
 She loves going to the mall on Saturdays at 10am (they spoke to one person about this).
-She loves apple products, and she is loyal to brands x y and z."</span>
+She loves apple products, and she is loyal to brands x y and z."

 Right thanks!
 That'll surely influence my design...